Ernestine Lambriquet: Adopted daughter

+During the revolution

 During the French Revolution, Ernestine accompanied the royal family from Versailles to the Tuileries in Paris in 1789.
 Her biological father and her two biological siblings also accompanied the royal court to Paris, but she lived with the royal family and her biological family were still members of staff.

+During the life of the royal family in the Tuleries, it is noted that Marie Antoinette, who had stopped going to the theatre and only attended the salon of the Princess de Lamballe, mostly entertained herself in private with needle work and by tutoring her daughter and Ernestine Lambriquet.

 On 4 April 1790, Ernestine and Marie Thérèse went to their Confirmation together at the Saint Germain-l'Auxerrois in Paris, which was a public event.

 Ernestine did not accompany the royal family on the Flight to Varennes in June 1791; she was sent to her biological father in the country, and returned to the Tuileries when the flight failed and the royal family was brought back to Paris.

+Her foster sister mention briefly in her memoirs: "I passed the rest of the evening alone; my mother had induced Mme. de Mackau, my subgoverness, to go and spend a few days in a convent of which, she was very fond, and had also sent into the country a young girl who was usually with me; besides which she ordered me to send away all my servants except one woman."

 On the 10 August 1792, Marie Antoinette ordered the royal sub-governess Renée Suzanne de Soucy to bring Ernestine to safety.
 Passing the Carousel square in front of the palace, de Soucy left Lambriquet to fetch a coach.
 When she was away, a rebel mistook Ernestine for Marie Thérèse and threw the corpse of a member of the Swiss Guard in front of her feet, but a shop-keeper defended her, also believing she was Marie Thérèse.